 Types of Seizures

-The most serious, once known as “grand mal seizures” and now called generalized tonic-clonic seizures, usually begin with stiffening limbs.
+- The most serious, once known as “grand mal seizures” and now called generalized tonic-clonic seizures, usually begin with stiffening limbs.
 The child may lose control of the bladder and bowels and then lose consciousness.
-Generally, the seizure lasts two or three minutes.
+Generally, the seizure lasts 2 or 3 minutes.
 The child regains consciousness and often falls asleep.
 In rare cases, a seizure lasts longer than half an hour and may be life threatening.

-Absence seizures, the third category, often go unnoticed.
-A child may stop talking in mid-sentence and stare off into space.
+- Absence seizures, the third category, often go unnoticed.
+A child may stop talking mid-sentence and stare off into space.
 Moments later, the child picks up what she was saying where she left off.
 When the seizure passes, the child will resume talking, as if nothing happened.
 A child may have dozens of absence seizures a day.
-Eventually a parent, or in many cases a teacher, notices, and the child is referred to a neurologist like me.
+Eventually a parent, or in many cases a teacher, notices, and the child is referred to a neurologist.

-The episodes mistaken for seizures also may include fainting, staring, uncontrollable movements and other unusual behaviors.
+The episodes often mistaken for seizures may include fainting, staring, uncontrollable movements and other unusual behaviors.
 Most of these conditions are harmless.